Tell us about yourself

 The Apollo matters because of the historical cultural moments.
-Our favorite artists and legends have graced the stage and it’s important that the legacy lives on for the generations coming up.
-It’s also important for Apollo Young Patrons to pass on the legacy.
+Our favorite artists and legends have graced the stage and it’s important that the legacy lives on for the generations to come.
+It’s important for Apollo Young Patrons to help pass on the legacy.

-With the changing landscape of Harlem, it’s essential for the Apollo to dig deep into the soil of Harlem and stay vibrant and fresh while continuing to be the pillar of the community.
+With the changing landscape of Harlem, it’s essential for the Apollo to dig deep into the soil of Harlem and stay vibrant and fresh while continuing to be a pillar of the community.

 Why do you give to the Apollo and how do you feel when you give a gift?